· Jon Barclay · 8 min read

 - A Microsoft 365 tenant with an Entra ID app registration configured with the required Graph API permissions

-- At least one AI provider API key for Anthropic, OpenAI, or Gemini
+- At least one AI provider API key (Anthropic, OpenAI, or Gemini)

-The GitHub README walks through the Entra ID setup, including required permissions, certificate authentication, and optional Teams transcript access.
-The docs/ directory contains more detailed technical documentation for each component.
+The GitHub README walks through Entra ID setup, including required permissions, certificate authentication, and optional Teams transcript access.
+The docs/ directory has more detailed technical documentation for each component.

 git clone https://github.com/jonbarclay/ShareSentinel.git